ajitsinghkaler/javascript/javascript.info/Part2/Part2.md

 The reason is that an equality check == and comparisons > < >= <= work differently.
 Comparisons convert null to a number, treating it as 0.
 That’s why (3) null >= 0 is true and (1) null > 0 is false.

 On the other hand, the equality check == for undefined and null is defined such that, without any conversions, they equal each other and don’t equal anything else.
 That’s why (2) null == 0 is false.

+## Logical operators

+- The OR || operator does the following:

+Evaluates operands from left to right.
+For each operand, converts it to boolean.
+If the result is true, stops and returns the original value of that operand.
+If all operands have been evaluated (i.e. all were false), returns the last operand

+### Usage

+1. Getting the first truthy value from a list of variables or expressions.
+2. Short Circuit Evaluation can be used as an if.

+- The AND && operator does the following:

+Evaluates operands from left to right.
+For each operand, converts it to a boolean.
+If the result is false, stops and returns the original value of that operand.
+If all operands have been evaluated (i.e. all were truthy), returns the last operand.

+Precedence of AND && is higher than OR ||

+- A double NOT !! is sometimes used for converting a value to boolean type.